mre/endler.dev/content/2021/codeprints/index.md

 ## Make user feedback actionable

 Initial customer feedback is precious.
-You should focus on every word they say as they believe in your product and want you to win.
+You should focus on every word these customers say as they believe in your product and want you to win.
 (They voted with their wallet after all.)
 Feedback from friends is helpful, too, but I usually apply a bigger filter to that.
 Not all of my friends are software developers, and while they all mean well, what they tell me might be different from what they mean.
-It's like they are asking for [faster horses](https://hbr.org/2011/08/henry-ford-never-said-the-fast) but what they really want is a car.
+It's like they are asking for [faster horses](https://hbr.org/2011/08/henry-ford-never-said-the-fast) when what they really want is a car.
 Feedback on social media can be... snarky at times; be prepared for that!
-Your job is to find the grain of truth in every statement and focus on the productive advice.
+Your job is to find the grain of truth in every statement and focus on constructive advice.

 For example, take [this feedback](https://www.reddit.com/r/github/comments/kvvd3j/i_just_got_my_github_contribution_wall_art_from/gj1g015?utm_source=share&utm_medium=web2x&context=3) we got: